ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ### 3.2.
 Create a new Project

-- Name Project Name as `Turbo_wM_Envizi` and Leave `Source Control - Git server/account` as Default.
+- Name Project Name as `Turbo_wM_Envizi` and Leave `Source Control - Git server/account` as Default, ignore if it is not shown .
 Note choose the project name as you desired.

 <img src="images/wMAccNewProject-02.png">